Qrexec: secure communication across domains

 Some common tasks (like copying files between VMs) have an RPC-like structure: a process in one VM (say, the file sender) needs to invoke and send/receive data to some process in other VM (say, the file receiver).
 The Qubes RPC framework was created to securely facilitate a range of such actions.

-Obviously, inter-VM communication must be tightly controlled to prevent one VM from taking control of another, possibly more privileged, VM.
-Therefore the design decision was made to pass all control communication via dom0, that can enforce proper authorization.
-Then, it is natural to reuse the already-existing qrexec framework.
+Inter-VM communication must be tightly controlled to prevent one VM from taking control of another, possibly more privileged, VM.
+The design decision was made to pass all control communication via dom0 which can enforce proper authorization.
+It is therefore natural to reuse the already-existing qrexec framework.

-Also, note that bare qrexec provides VM <-> dom0 connectivity, but the command execution is always initiated by dom0.
-There are cases when VM needs to invoke and send data to a command in dom0 (e.g. to pass information on newly installed .desktop files).
-Thus, the framework allows dom0 to be the RPC target as well.
+Note that bare qrexec provides VM <-> dom0 connectivity, but the command execution is always initiated by dom0.
+There are cases when a VM needs to invoke and send data to a command in dom0 (e.g. to pass information on newly installed .desktop files).
+This framework allows dom0 to be the RPC target as well.

 Thanks to the framework, RPC programs are very simple – both RPC client and server just use their stdin/stdout to pass data.
-The framework does all the inner work to connect these processes to each other via qrexec-daemon and qrexec-agent.
-Additionally, disposable VMs are tightly integrated – RPC to a DisposableVM is identical to RPC to a normal domain, all one needs is to pass @dispvm as the remote domain name.
+The framework does all the inner work to connect the processes to eachother via qrexec-daemon and qrexec-agent.
+Disposable VMs are tightly integrated – RPC to a DisposableVM is identical to RPC to an AppVM or StandaloneVM: all one needs is to pass @dispvm as the remote domain name.

 Qubes RPC administration